truite-codeuse/aose-2025/R5/README.md

     6. The extracted JSON is parsed and returned as a dictionary.

 - **Output:**\
+After processing the inputs, Role 5 generates a structured JSON object that encapsulates both the original request and the system’s matching results.
 The final output is a JSON object that contains:
   - **project_id**: The project identifier.
   - **user_input**: The original user input text.